International-Data-Spaces-Association/IDSA-Rulebook/008_Trust.md

 Trust outcomes must be explainable in terms of accepted and rejected claims.

 Trust mechanisms must support decentralized identities without mandatory reliance on a centralized or federated identity provider, gatekeeper, or broker.
 Participants and the DSGA may define and accept multiple trust anchors (credential issuers) as part of the Dataspace Trust Framework; reliance on an accepted anchor is a deliberate governance choice and does not imply implicit central control.
 Policy and claims exchange uses interoperable, machine-readable protocols and formats.
+Centralized-only identity architectures are not aligned with the autonomy and agency objectives of decentralized data spaces.

 ## Trust is a Runtime Property